ExploRLLM: Guiding Exploration in Reinforcement Learning with Large Language Models: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this work, we presented ExploRLLM, a method that combines RL with FMs.
-By utilizing actions informed by LLMs and VLMs for guiding exploration, we effectively speed up the convergence of RL, demonstrating the benefits of a synergistic approach that combines the strengths of both RL and FMs.
-We evaluated our proposed method by conducting experiments involving tabletop manipulation tasks.
-We demonstrated its superior success rate by comparing our approach with policies solely based on LLMs and VLMs.
-Additionally, we showcased that the ExploRLLM policy can generalize to unseen colors, letters, and tasks.
-Our ablation experiments included training scenarios with different proportions of LLM-guide exploration, highlighting their significant impact on accelerating convergence.
-Additionally, we explored the ability to transfer the learned policy from simulation to the real world without further training, employing real robot experiments to validate this capability.

-At present, our framework is primarily concentrated on tabletop manipulation tasks.
-We aim to broaden the scope of our framework to encompass a wider array of robotic manipulation applications.
-Furthermore, while our system is capable of correcting errors in low-level robotic actions, it encounters limitations in mitigating certain high-level errors that are less common in simulations.
-In the future, we intend to explore methods for addressing and rectifying these high-level discrepancies.
+ExploRLLM accelerates RL convergence by using actions informed by LLMs and VLMs to guide exploration, demonstrating the benefits of integrating the strengths of both RL and FMs.
+We evaluated our method on tabletop manipulation tasks, showing superior success rates compared to policies based solely on LLMs and VLMs.
+ExploRLLM also generalizes unseen colors, letters, and tasks better.
+Ablation experiments with varying levels of LLM-guided exploration indicated that extensive tuning of this parameter is unnecessary as values of $0 < \epsilon \le 0.5$ showed convergence improvements.
+Additionally, we validated the method's ability to transfer learned policies from simulation to real-world scenarios without additional training through real robot experiments.
+Currently, our framework focuses on tabletop manipulation, but we plan to extend it to a broader range of robotic manipulation tasks.
+While the system can correct low-level robotic actions, it struggles with mitigating high-level errors that are less frequent in simulations.
+Future work will focus on addressing these high-level discrepancies.

-We also plan to enhance our method and utilize the Interactive Imitation Learning (IIL) paradigm~\cite{celemin2022interactive} and actively query the user when the agent's prediction uncertainty is high, similar to~\cite{luijkx2022partnr}.